Thank you for reading our post, please rate this article at the end.

 - Work gloves

-It helps if you know how to use these items.
+It’s helpful to know how to use these items.
 Look for a crash course in simple auto mechanics, or have a handy buddy show you the ropes before you depart.

 2. Keep Your Bearings